gurkirt/realtime-action-detection/README.md

 Contact me if you want to implement the real-time version.
 The Proper real-time version would require converting Matlab part into python.
 I presented the timing of individual components in the paper, which still holds true.

+## Online-Code
+Thanks to [Zhujiagang](https://github.com/zhujiagang), a matlab version of online demo video creation code is available under `matlab-online-display` directory.

+Also, [Feynman27](https://github.com/Feynman27) pushed a python version of the incremental_linking to his fork of this repo at: https://github.com/Feynman27/realtime-action-detection

 ## Extras
 To use pre-trained model download the pre-trained weights from the links given below and make changes in `test-ucf24.py` to accept the downloaded weights.